vega/altair/doc/user_guide/transform.rst

 nth_value     Number     Assigns a value from the nth data object in the current sliding window frame.
 If no such object exists, assigns ``null``.
 Requires a non-negative integer parameter that indicates the offset from the start of the window frame.
 This operation must have a corresponding entry in the `fields` parameter array.
 ============  =========  =========================================================================================================================================================================================================================================================================================================================

-Notice that when we use an aggregation function within an aggregate transform, the data objects are collapsed.
+Notice that using an aggregate transform is like using an SQL ``GROUP BY``: the input data objects are replaced by the output data objects, which contain the results of applying the aggregation function.
-However, when we use an aggregation function within a window transform, the data objects are augmented.
+However, using a window transform is like broadcasting the results to the input data objects.
-It's by augmenting, rather than collapsing, that we can compute statistics, such as `z-scores`_.
+By using a window transform, and preserving the input data objects, we can compute statistics, such as `z-scores`_.
 For example, consider the following time series of stock prices:

 .. altair-plot::